 What does setting the Snooze to 0 do?

 There may be some scenarios where you do not want to receive repeated notifications.
 In this scenario, you can set up a System Action to automatically Disarm (also referred to as Acknowledge) the Action.
-To do this, enable a System Action on the Action configuration, select “Acknowledge”, select the desired Delay time, and select the current Action to Disarm.
+To do this, enable a System Action.
+On the Action configuration, select Acknowledge, select the desired Delay time and select the current Action to Disarm.
 See the relevant article for enabling System Actions for steps on creating System Actions.

 Note: If you prefer not to enable a System Action, you can set the Snooze Time to 65535.
-A repeat notification will still send, but it will delayed for 45.51 days.
+A repeat notification will still send, but it will be delayed for 45.51 days.
 For some users, this is a more simple option.